Lego: History

 The Lego Group's Duplo product line was introduced in 1969 and became a range of blocks whose lengths measure twice the width, height, and depth of standard Lego blocks and are aimed towards younger children.
 In 1978, Lego produced the first minifigures, which have since become a staple in most sets.

 In 1997, more than five million Lego pieces were swept into the sea when a wave hit a cargo ship off the coast of Cornwall, England.
 Pieces have washed up over the ensuing decades, attracting attention from news outlets and social media.

 In May 2011, Space Shuttle Endeavour mission STS-134 brought 13 Lego kits to the International Space Station, where astronauts built models to see how they would react in microgravity, as a part of the Lego Bricks in Space program.
 In May 2013, the largest model ever created, made of over 5 million bricks, was displayed in New York City: a one-to-one scale model of a Star Wars X-wing fighter.
 Other record breakers include a 34 m tower and a 4 km railway.

 In February 2015, marketing consulting company Brand Finance ranked Lego as the "world's most powerful brand", overtaking Ferrari.

 While Lego has generally been considered a children's toy, there have also been adult fans of the toys.
-In 2020, Lego introduced sets aged at 18+, generally some of their more expensive and difficult-to-assemble sets based on real world or fictional objects, such as the Concorde or Rivendell.
-The timing of these sets favorably aligned with the COVID-19 pandemic, with many adults purchasing these sets to work on during various lockdown periods.
+In 2020, Lego introduced sets aged 18+, generally some of their more expensive and difficult-to-assemble sets based on real world or fictional objects, such as the Concorde or Rivendell.
+The timing of these sets favourably aligned with the COVID-19 pandemic, with many adults purchasing these sets to work on during various lockdown periods.
 Popularity within adults was further pushed by the release of The Lego Movie and the reality series Lego Masters.
 By 2024, nearly 15% of the sets released in the U.S. were aimed at adult builders.

 In May 2025 Lego announced that it was planning to move its London headquarters from Farringdon to 76 South Bank, in 2027.

 Design

 Lego pieces of all varieties constitute a universal system.
 Despite variations in the design and the purposes of individual pieces over the years, each remains compatible in some way with existing pieces.
 Lego bricks from 1958 still interlock with those made presently, and Lego sets for young children are compatible with those made for teenagers.
 Six bricks of 2 × 4 studs can be combined in 915,103,765 ways.

 Each piece must be manufactured to an exacting degree of precision.
 When two pieces are engaged, they must fit firmly, yet be easily disassembled.
-The machines that manufacture Lego bricks have tolerances as small as 10 micrometres.
+The machines that manufacture Lego bricks have tolerances as small as 10 micrometres (or 0.01 mm).